gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 your security settings at `/etc/security/access.conf` and make sure the Git user is not blocked.

-## PostgreSQL error `FATAL:  could not create shared memory segment: Cannot allocate memory`
+## Error: `FATAL: could not create shared memory segment: Cannot allocate memory`

 The packaged PostgreSQL instance tries to allocate 25% of total memory as shared memory.
 On some Linux (virtual) servers, there is less shared memory